 * Florida - Fax only if the voter is outside the U.S.

-* Missouri – Email and fax available only for those voters located in a hostile fire area.
+* Missouri and Texas – Email or fax only if located in a hostile fire area.

 * Nebraska – Email and fax available for those voters who have the prior approval from their local election official.